Bulging or Slipped Discs?

 If a damaged disc doesn’t press on a nerve, there may be very mild pain or no pain at all.
 However, if the disc places pressure on a nerve, the area of the body affected by the nerve may experience pain, numbness, “pins and needles”, muscle spasms or weakness.

-Typical medical treatment usually includes pain management medications, exercise, physical therapy or surgery if the condition does not resolve itself.
-However, chiropractic care is a conservative, non-invasive, all-natural approach to healing herniated discs.
+Typical medical care usually includes pain management medications, exercise, physical therapy or surgery if the condition does not resolve itself.
+However, chiropractic care is a conservative, non-invasive, all-natural approach.

 At Total Health Chiropractic, we have been extremely successful in helping people in Singapore alleviate the pain associated with disc degeneration.
 In addition, our clients understand what exactly is happening and what needs to be done to prevent reoccurrence.